 If a keyword showed 11256 times and a keyword-optimized webpage got 2348 clicks, so the click-through rate is 20.86%.
 That means for every 100 impressions (hits), the web page receives an average of 21 visits.

 Now you know CTR is a very good SEO metric to measure keywords’ search engine ranking effectiveness for a given web page.
 But there are many more to talk about click-through rates and how to optimize CTR to increase website traffic quickly within a few hours (more about that later!).

 Before we discuss how to increase CTR, I think it’s good to find out how CTR affects overall website traffic.
 And what you can get more by improving the CTR rate.

 As you already know that you can determine the keyword effectiveness by studying Click through rate.
-Even CTR is looking like a small SEO metric, Google uses CTR as a ranking factor.
+Even CTR is looking like a small SEO metric, and Google uses CTR as a ranking factor.

 Think about it this way.
-What does Google determine if one of your blog posts ranks on the first spot of Google SERP for “A” keyword phrase, but has a lower CTR rate?
-Let’s assume that CTR is a one figure number (ex: 4%).
+What does Google determine if one of your blog posts ranks on the first spot of Google SERP for “A” keyword phrase but has a lower CTR rate?
+Let’s assume that CTR is a one-figure number (ex: 4%).
 Will Google remain the keyword position the same again?